 Meet One of Our Athletes, Joe Tezak:

 In keeping with its proud tradition of community involvement, Capital Rowing Club started the Capital Adaptive Rowing Program in 2009.
-Now in its seventh year, the Program’s focus is to introduce and train athletes in adaptive rowing to promote competitive, recreational, and overall fitness goals while being part of a greater rowing community.
+CARP’s focus is to introduce and train athletes in adaptive rowing to promote competitive, recreational, and overall fitness goals while being part of a greater rowing community.

 To learn more, contact Meagan McAllister at email@example.com.